Cauliflowers are members of the brassica family and the name comes from the Latin words caulis, for cabbage, and floris, for flower.

 They are ready to harvest a week or two after blanching or covering the heads.
 Check the heads every couple of days and harvest when the heads are 6 inches (around 15cm) across but before the flower parts begin to separate.
-If the heads are small but have already started to open up, harvested immediately.
+If the heads are small but have already started to open up, harvest immediately.

 Cut the cauliflower from the plant leaving at least one set of leaves around the head to keep it protected.